-- 1. Field trips should be planned for the middle five weeks in a quarter with a recommended release time of 8:00 a.m. and a recommended return time of 1:45 p.m.
-Try to avoid the months of January and February (due to weather conditions) and the last five weeks of the school year. - 2.
-Teacher-scheduled field trips must be planned for Tuesdays or Wednesdays to ensure instructional continuity for teachers and students. - 3.
-Teachers must complete the Educational Field Trip Notice (for both in and out of school) and return it to the Academic Deans AT LEAST ONE MONTH before the field trip (except for any September submissions, which must be two weeks in advance).
-The deans will bring it to PLT for administration and Principal approval and then it will be sent to the SAU for final approval. - 4.
-It is extremely important that the appropriate dean be notified whenever a field trip is planned. - 5.
-Once field trip is approved, call or log in to AESOP and schedule substitute coverage (if required) while also uploading lesson plans to AESOP for day of field trip. - 6.
+- 1. Field trips should be planned with a recommended release time of 8:00 a.m. and a recommended return time of 1:45 p.m.
+Avoid field trips the final week of a quarter and the last after April Break of the school year. - 2.
+Teachers must complete the Educational Field Trip Notice (for both in and out of school) and return it to the secondary curriculum coordinator by the field trip submission deadline.
+Fall semester deadline: Friday, Sept.
+9th.
+Spring semester deadline: Friday, Jan.
+13th.
+The secondary curriculum coordinator will bring it to PLT for administration and Principal approval and then it will be sent to the SAU for final approval. - 3.
+Once a field trip is approved, log in to Frontline and schedule substitute coverage (if required) while also uploading lesson plans to Google Classroom for the day of the field trip. - 4.
 At least one adult trained in CPR and First Aid must be present on every field trip.
-Chaperones will be used on a ratio of 1 per 15 students. - 7.
-Teachers should accompany only their classes on field trips.
-All other chaperones should be parents/non-teaching staff. - 8.
-No field trips are to be scheduled after April Vacation due to AP Exams and end-of-year preparations unless there are extenuating circumstances.
+Chaperones will be used on a ratio of 1 per 15 students.
+There must be a minimum of two chaperones for any field trip, regardless of number of students. - 5.
+No field trips are to be scheduled after April Vacation due to AP Exams and end-of-year preparations.

 The teacher must contact the bus company one month in advance of the field trip to see if a bus is available and to receive a quote for the trip.
-They must then secure the necessary forms from the main office for the trip and meet with the appropriate dean for approval to encumber the money for the bus.
+They must then secure the necessary forms for the trip for approval.
 After the forms have been completed, return the forms to the principal's secretary.